PlayTensor/playtensor.github.io/manual/editor/index.md

 Version Differences:
 - PC: includes the Editor
-- Web Demo: Editor not included
+- Demo: Editor not included